Light, Life & Love

 “The non-theological christ is popular; he wins votes; but he is not mighty; he does not win souls; he does not break men into small pieces and create them anew.” ~ P.T.
 Forsyth

-I am a 62 year old male, father, husband.
-I am an Anglican priest & presbyter, but now semi-retired.
-I was born in Dublin Ireland and later educated in England.
+I am a 72 year old, father, husband.
+I am an Anglican priest & presbyter, but now semi-retired (a non-stipendiary priest for several years now) I was born in Dublin Ireland and later educated in or from England.
 I hold both the D.Phil. & Th.D.
-(Pauline Studies, Romans).
-I was also a Royal Marine Commando (for over 10 years, plus with the Reserves).
-I saw combat many times, from the Nam (attached with the American Force Recon Marines)..to Gulf War 1 in my 40′s, etc.
+(Luther’s: The Ontology of the Cross / Pauline Studies, Romans 7: 13-25 ).

 I am always a conservative, both biblically/theologically (this includes being a “Biblical” Zionist, historical and premillennial).
-Right now, I am inclined to the Post- trib. position on the so-called rapture.
-But I am pressed towards the Progressive Dispensational position at the moment.
-I cannot escape some kind of dispensational scheme, though I am certainly covenantal & reformed on the Doctrines of Grace.
-I have changed my views here somewhat, and will continue to grapple with the biblical text on this subject.
-The Church and culture is certainly moving closer into the great eschatological end!
+Right now, I am inclined to the Post-trib. position on the so-called rapture.
+But I am pressed towards “something” of the Progressive Dispensational position also, but a true dispensational scheme is always central to the proper division of God’s purposes and word, (1 Cor.
+10: 32).
+Though I am certainly covenantal & reformed on the Doctrines of Grace (generally a neo-Calvinist).
+I have changed my views here somewhat i.e. eschatology, and will continue to grapple with the biblical text on this subject; the Timing of the Rapture, etc. But not the classic division of the centre of Dispensationalism, which is Israel and the Church!
+The Church and culture is certainly moving closer into the great eschatological end.
 Romans 13: 11-14 has been very real to me of late!
 So I always hold the right to revision and change as a Reformed and Reformational Christian!
 It is quite obvious that I am open and able to change my views on some things, but as far as the so-called “orthodox” aspects and truth..
 I am an Anglican Churchman and follow the Ecumenical Councils, especially the Nicene Creed, etc.

 Fr.
 Robert